ilario23/PWA-GoNuts/docs/STATE_MANAGEMENT.md

 # State Management Strategy

-Understanding where data lives is crucial for debugging and extending Antigravity.
+Understanding where data lives is crucial for debugging and extending GoNuts.
 We effectively have three layers of state.

 ## Layer 1: Global Auth State (Memory)
 *   **Managed By**: `AuthProvider.tsx`